JONSASSE/432-2018/slides/class12/README.md

 3. Chapter 14 in the [Course Notes](https://thomaselove.github.io/432-notes/) is complete.
     - It builds a pair of logistic regression models to predict the binary `exerany` variable in the BRFSS data we've analyzed earlier.
     - The Chapter includes a complete case logistic regression analysis (to be sure the code runs) and then full logistic regression model analyses, first using simple imputation, and then using multiple imputation.

+4. There is no Minute Paper this week.